Physical security: Trends for 2025

 Stakeholders will demand more from service providers |

-Choosing physical security solutions doesn’t solely fall on the shoulders of security professionals anymore.
-From information technology (IT) teams and security operations (SecOps) to facilities teams, more people are getting involved in physical security decisions.
+Choosing a physical security solution doesn’t solely fall on the shoulders of security professionals anymore.
+From information technology (IT) to security operations (SecOps) to facilities teams, more people are getting involved in physical security decisions.

 BLOG

-But they all come to the table with a focus on their own challenges, requirements, and priorities:
+The challenge?
+All these teams come to the table with a focus on their own requirements and priorities:

-Facilities and others are concerned about the secure and efficient use of real-estate investments, and want to gain business insights
+- Facilities and others are concerned about the secure and efficient use of real-estate investments, and they want to gain business insights

-Because of this, end users will demand more from service providers including channel partners, consultants, and technology vendors.
+Because of this, end users will demand more from service providers, including channel partners, consultants, and technology vendors.
 They expect these providers to have a deeper understanding of cybersecurity, operations, data, and business automation.
-They’ll want more cohesive guidance to address stakeholder needs and equip them with the right tools.
+They’ll want more cohesive guidance to equip stakeholders with the right tools to achieve their goals.

-We think this will create stronger partnerships industry-wide that are focused both on security operations and the practical application of business intelligence.
+We think this will create stronger industry-wide partnerships focused both on security operations and the practical application of business intelligence.